 Buying property in the Philippines

 Foreigners can own a house or condo in the Philippines, but they cannot own the land on which it stands.
-Control of the land will generally be through a long-term lease agreement of about 50 years.
-Therefore, expats living in the Philippines generally don’t buy property.
+Control of the land will generally be through a long-term lease agreement with a Filipino national.
+So, most expats living in the Philippines for only a short time don’t buy property.

 Are you an expat living in Philippines?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Philippines.
 Please contact us if you'd like to contribute.